CHEM100 Preparatory Chemistry

 - describe a chemical bond, describe and distinguish between ionic and covalent bonds, and identify which elements are most likely to form which bonds.
 Identify the diatomic elements and name binary covalent compounds and the common acids;

 - given a word description of a chemical reaction, write and balance the "molecular" chemical equation and explain its meaning;

 - explain the meaning of mole, molar mass, atomic weight, formula weight, and molecular weight;

 - solve chemistry problems involving density, percentage, molarity, dilution and stoichiometry, whether stated in words or encountered in an experimental setting; and

 - use appropriate current technology in the laboratory to obtain data and understand the impact that this recent technology has on the field.

-Reference, Resource, or Learning Materials to be used by Students:Students will use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, and computer programs.
-Please refer to the course format for specific information.
+Reference, Resource, or Learning Materials to be used by Student:Students use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, tutoring center, and computer programs.
+Please refer to the course syllabus for specific information.